ReadBeforeTouch/ReadBeforeTouch/README.md

 ✘ no : Kiss (uc)* ➜ Flirt (uc)* ➜ Do not copy my characters ➜ Hump/be weird (I will block/hide you)

 *You can use the kissing animation to cuddle/snuggle.
-The reason i put (uc)/unless close is because i only allow platonic kissing/flirting as a joke.
+The reason i put "uc"/unless close is because i only allow platonic kissing/flirting as a joke, and only if you're 18+.

 **__: Boundaries on discord/in general :__**